czyzby/noise4j/README.md

 	<inherits name='com.github.czyzby.noise4j.Noise4J' />
 ```

-`Noise4J` does not use reflection, so its files do not need to be registered in any other way.
+`Noise4J` does not use reflection, so its files usually do not need to be registered in any additional way.

 ## Noise generator